The Peach Blossom Fan: Stage performance and adaptations

 As soon as Kong finished the script of The Peach Blossom Fan, it was lent out and spread quickly among scholars and aristocrats.
 In the autumn of the year Jimao, even the emperor sent servant to Kong's house, asking in haste for the complete script.
 In the next year, General Li Muan set up a therical troupe called Jin Dou to perform the play, which gained huge fame immediately.
 Each time the troupe performed, the actors and actresses were given considerable tips.

 The play was a particular favorite of the Kangxi Emperor.

 Merchants in Yang Zhou once raised 160 thousand gold for the costume in the play.

 During the last century, the play has been performed in forms of Peking Opera, Drama, Chu Opera, Gui Opera, Yue Opera, Xiang Opera, Min Opera, Bei Kun, Nan Kun and Huangmei Opera, and it has been adapted into 3 kinds of endings, including one that ends in a happy reunion.

 In 1937, when World War II broke out, the famous Chinese playwright Ouyang Yuqian altered the ending of the play into "Having cut his hair, Hou surrendered to the Qing dynasty and served its royal court", satirizing the traitor Wang Jingwei of that time.

-In 1964, playwright Mei Qian (梅阡) and Sun Jing (孫敬), using Ou's endding, put the drama into a movie script, starring famous actress Wang Danfeng and actor Feng Zhe.
+In 1964, playwright Mei Qian (梅阡) and Sun Jing (孫敬), using Ou's ending, put the drama into a movie script, starring famous actress Wang Danfeng and actor Feng Zhe.

-In 2004, the California Institute for the Arts staged a version directed by Chen Shi-Zheng.
+In 2004, the California Institute of the Arts staged a version directed by Chen Shi-Zheng.
 The text was written by playwright Edward Mast and songs created by Stephin Merritt.